 The region of exposed to shallowly buried crystalline bedrock within the southeastern corner of the Utsira Nord site, which forms about 10% of the site, is defined as Unit 4.
 The bedrock consists of hard crystalline rocks (the Utsira Complex, Ragnhildstveit et al. 1998), which are likely to have shear strengths greater than 3.5 MPa (Singh and Murthy 2016).
-Suction anchors, designed for soft homogeneous clays, muds or sands, and driven piles designed for a range of cohesive soils will not be a feasible design concept for this part of the site owing to the risks of obstruction, shallow refusal, variable penetration and buckling owing to the presence of shallow crystalline bedrock (Fig. 12; Tables 1 and 2).
+Suction anchors, designed for soft homogeneous clays, muds or sands, and driven piles designed for the site owing to the risks of obstruction, shallow refusal, variable penetration and buckling owing to the presence of shallow crystalline bedrock (Fig. 12; Tables 1 and 2).
 Instead, a drilled pile